Just about once a week some Charlotte Bobcats fan or another will remind me Tyrus Thomas must represent the worst contract in the NBA.

 There was a time in January when I thought Mark Jackson was a lock to be coach of the year.
 But the Warriors settled back into the pack of late, and I can’t see them winning a round in the upcoming playoffs.

 Scouts looking to check out potential lottery picks in the NCAA tournament needed to get out early this year.
-Marcus Smart (Oklahoma State) and Anthony Bennett (Nevada-Las Vegas) were both out of the tournament on Thursday.• Josh McRoberts has played about as well as the Bobcats could have hoped when they traded for him last month.
-It will be interesting to see what effort is made to re-sign him over the summer.
+Marcus Smart (Oklahoma State) and Anthony Bennett (Nevada-Las Vegas) were both out of the tournament on Thursday.

 The Toronto Raptors represent four of the Bobcats’ total 22 victories from the start of last season through Friday.
 The Raptors and Washington Wizards are the only two Eastern Conference teams to lose season series with the Bobcats in that span.